eavdmeer/noarch-sqlite3/README.md

 > All result rows are retrieved first and stored in memory!

-Please note that, while this function allows `query` to contain multiple semicolon separated SQL statements, the result can get highly confusing if any of the queries to not return results.
+Please note that, while this function allows `query` to contain multiple semicolon separated SQL statements, the result can get highly confusing if any of the queries do not return results.
 You will get a set of records back:

 ```
 [